benblack769/benblack769.github.io/coding_posts/refractoring.md

 }
 ```

 Looking at the `box#` variables, it is being used to calculate the `num#` variables on line 326, which is used to calculate the strategy and who wins.
 Making a little leap of inference, the `box#` variables seem to be a significant portion of the game data.
-And since we know that place is updating the console, we can see the structure of what is going on here.
+And since we know that place is updating the console (since it it talking about setting cursor position, and printing Xs or Os), we can see the structure of what is going on here.

 This is an abstraction of the pattern I keep on seeing: